VisualSystemsCorp/vsc_address_lookup_field/README.md

-This is VSC's address lookup field using mapbox.com.
+This is VSC's address lookup field using the Google Places API.

-Some code originated from https://github.com/jamesblasco/address_field under the MIT License.

 ---